nginxinc/ansible_role_nginx_controller_generate_token/README.md

 Role Variables
 --------------

+-- All the below variables are required --

-`user_email` - The email adddress of the NGINX Controller user `user_password` - The password that corresponds to the user_email `controller_fqdn` - The DNS name of your NGINX Controller installation `controller_auth_token` - Variable returned by this Role and consumed by others to authenticate to the NGINX Controller API
+`user_email` - The email adddress of the NGINX Controller user.

+`user_password` - The password that corresponds to the user_email.

+`controller_fqdn` - The DNS name of your NGINX Controller installation.

+`controller_auth_token` - Variable returned by this Role and consumed by others to authenticate to the NGINX Controller API.

 Dependencies
 ------------